HackYourFuture/JavaScript1/Week3/MAKEME.md

 _Deadline Monday_

 Your Github should contain two repositories called hyf-javascript1 and hyf-commandline.
 Inside the JavaScript repository you should have three folders, called week1, week2, and week3 (or something similar).
 Inside these folders you should have the different assignments (a file per exercises).
-Ty and find proper names for the exercises that reflect somehow what is going on in the code.
+Try and find proper names for the exercises that reflect somehow what is going on in the code.
 Avoid using spaces in your file names, this makes it harder to "run" you files.
 Also make sure that all your JavaScript files have a `.js` extension.

 ## Step 3: String and Array challenges